Fred William Bowerman: Biography

 Bowerman took a female hostage, Eva Hamilton, and held a shotgun on her as he attempted to escape, making his way out onto the sidewalk before he shoved the woman to the pavement, breaking both her wrists.
 Bowerman was shot in the chest by Heitz's partner, former United States Marine Corps Staff Sergeant (1937–1945) and police officer (1942–1973) Melburn Frank “Mel” Stein (December 23, 1913 – August 27, 2016), who served in the Second Sino-Japanese War and World War II.
 The bullet pierced a lung and lodged in his spine.

 Finding themselves trapped in the bank, Bowerman's remaining partners panicked.
 One man, Frank Vito, committed suicide by shooting himself with his pistol.
 When police finally stormed the bank, the other, William Scholl, attempted to go for a backup weapon but police disarmed him and dragged him off in handcuffs.
 The fourth member of the robbery team, one-time Marquette University college football star Glenn Chernick, the getaway driver, fled when police arrived.
 He was captured by detectives three days later at his father's house in Chicago.
 Bowerman was taken to a local hospital where he identified himself as John W. Frederick.
 However, the FBI used his fingerprints to prove his identity.
 Bowerman died of his wounds on May 1, 1953.

-Bowerman was later portrayed by Crahan Denton in The Great St. Louis Bank Robbery (1959); Melburn Stein, the officer who shot Bowerman, had a small role in the film.
+Bowerman was later portrayed by Crahan Denton in The Great St. Louis Bank Robbery (1959); Melburn Stein, the officer who shot Bowerman, had a small role in the film, playing himself.